Posted by Eamonn Curley on 13 September, 2018

 This is the place where the majority of your customers are spending their time and this is where you need to be grabbing their attention.
 It is essential that you are regularly publishing content and engaging with your audience or you will become lost among the thousands of others who will.

-But which social platform suits your business best?
+But which social platform suits your fitness marketing strategy best?

 For a fitness